aysobay212/NulliefiedCommands/README.md

 # Current Settings:
 - welcome_message : arguments: message (<SERVERNAME> will be replaced with the server's name <USERNAME> will mention the member and <MEMBERCOUNT> will show the server member count)
 - leave_message: arguments: message (Same as welcome_message)
+- birthday_log: arguments: channel (will send member birthday announcements there)
 - member_log: arguments: channel (Will send member leave / member join messages in that channel)
 - xp_on_message: arguments: value (will change the xp given on message 1-50 default 5)
 - initial_xp: arguments: value (will change xp given to new members 0-100 default 0)